 Single-stream recycling guidelines

-For those of you who want more detail, please review the more specific guidelines below!
+For those of you who want more information, please review the detailed guidelines below!

 - Newspaper and inserts